maxdesalle/42/cub3D/README.md

 - Dustin Krecisz's [cub3d_destroyer](https://github.com/Dustin42Codam/cub3d_destroyer)

 ## Warning
-The structure of this repository does **not** follow the guidelines.
+The structure of this repository does **not** necessarily follow the guidelines.
 The reason for this is to add some clarity in how the files are structured.

 ## License